kenika/grid-calendar-card/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving Grid Calendar Card!
+Thanks for your interest in improving Multi-Calendar Grid Card!

 ## Development workflow
 1. Run `npm ci` to install dependencies.